Click play to listen to this article.

 Repeat the exercise 3 to 10 times a couple of minutes before you go to bed.

-Meditation is the practice of observing oneself in silence and stillness.
+Meditation is the practice of observing oneself in silence.
 You can do it practically anywhere, at any time, and you don’t need any fancy gear or software to pull it off.

 While there are many ways you can start, I prefer the no-bullshit zen way.
 Sit down, back straight, eyes closed, focus on the breath.
-Inhale, at your normal pace, through the nose, exhale through the mouth.
+Inhale at your normal pace through the nose, and exhale through the mouth.
 Remember your name before you were born.

 If you’re new to meditation, I recommend checking out a blogger named Jeff Warren.
 I love the guy.
 He seems very relatable and down-to-earth.
-I found him through doing one of the meditation courses on Calm.com.
+I found him through doing one of the meditation courses on Calm.com (I am NOT an affiliate — I just like the product).

 I’ve found studies ranging from 1964 to recent years, all reporting qi-gong’s numerous physical, mental, and emotional health benefits.
 The most commonly mentioned are lowered stress, lower blood pressure, lower anxiety, and of course, better sleep.